-Compost at National Soybean Research Center (NSRC) (Ongoing)
+Compost at National Soybean Research Center (NSRC) (Cancelled)

 The Institute for Sustainability, Energy, and Environment (iSEE) is responsible for leading campus sustainability efforts.
 To set an example for students, faculty, and staff, iSEE is proposing a markable — and visible — program that will reduce waste and beautify campus.

 Food and compostable waste make up an estimated 30% of all waste generated on-site.
 The iSEE staff plans to implement an on-site compost tumbler program to collect food waste, coffee grounds, and shredded paper from offices in the National Soybean Research Center (NSRC) building, where the Institute is housed.
 The next step of this project is to construct a pollinator garden on the west side of the building, which the office compost would help maintain.
 In addition to reducing food waste, this project provides an educational opportunity intended to engage students, staff, and faculty.